 Students may register for only one independent study course for a maximum of three credits during any semester or term, and may apply a maximum of six credits of independent study for graduation.
 Independent study should not normally duplicate coursework available in a regularly offered course, and may not duplicate coursework for which a student has previously received credit.
-Exceptions must be approved by the senior vice president.
+Exceptions must be approved by the vice president of academic affairs.